What’s Stage 2 Pleural Mesothelioma?

 Doctors base the prognosis, or projection, from other patients’ survival rates.
 Patients with stage 2 pleural mesothelioma have an average life expectancy of 19 months.
 According to the American Cancer Society, patients with stage 2 pleural mesothelioma have a 2-year survival rate of 38% and a 5-year survival rate of 10%.

-Cancer stage is an essential factor in determining a mesothelioma patient’s prognosis, or life expectancy.
+Mesothelioma stage is an essential factor in determining a patient’s prognosis, or life expectancy.
 However, several other factors also affect prognosis.

 - Sex: women typically live longer than men

 - Age: younger patients are more likely to survive a mesothelioma diagnosis